An undiscovered area of London is finally opening up to the city. Nine Elms is coming to life.

 Up to 22,000 construction jobs will be created in Nine Elms between now and 2022.
 Employment opportunities are being targeted at local residents to ensure existing communities in and around the area are among the first to benefit.
 The development programme will generate up to 1,000 apprenticeship places – more than the Crossrail project and Olympic site put together.
 Once the building programme is complete the regenerated area will provide up to 25,000 permanent jobs.
 A magnet for the digital, creative, healthcare and education sectors, we will also see huge growth in catering and hospitality with new hotels, bars, cafes and restaurants appearing throughout the area.

 Nine Elms on the South Bank is located within London’s Central Activities Zone (CAZ) – one of the most productive commercial areas in the world.
-More than 600,000sq m of new business space will be created right in the heart of the city.
-Local businesses will benefit from increased footfall, better communications, a supply chain support programme and new commercial space.
+More than 6.5m sq.ft. of new commercial space is being created right in the heart of the city.
+Nine Elms on the South Bank is central London’s emerging new commercial hotspot.